achi113s/CustomColorPicker/README.md

 # 🎨 CustomColorPicker for *SwiftUI*

 This is a custom color picker I made for my other app, ConsciousCart.
-It takes, at minimum, a title, the colors from which to pick, and a state variable holding a Color.
-There are some additional options you can specify such as the highlight color, the size of the color swatches, and also pass in a custom Shape to use as the color swatch.
+It takes, at minimum, a state variable holding a Color.
+There are some additional options you can specify using the included modifiers.
+These include the title, the highlight color, the size of the color swatches, and the colors.
+You can also pass in a custom Shape to use as the color swatch as a trailing closure to the initializer.

 ## How to Use: